CowDogMoo/warpgate/pkg/packer/README.md

 ---

-### PackerTemplate.ParseImageHashes(string)
+### PackerTemplates.ParseImageHashes(string)

 ```go
 ParseImageHashes(string) []ImageHash
 ```

-ParseImageHashes extracts the image hashes from the output of a Packer build command and updates the provided Packer blueprint with the new hashes.
+ParseImageHashes extracts the image hashes from the output of a Packer build command and updates the provided PackerTemplates struct with the new hashes.

 **Parameters:**